psbhanu/firebase-angularjs-chartjs-realtime-update/README.md

 # firebase-angularjs-chartjs-realtime-update
-## Verify that you have  following stuffs installed with your system:
+## Verify that you have PhP installed with your system:
-1. PhP

 ##Start Server (build with PhP & Firebase SDK) (Run Following commands in your Command line / Terminal):
 git clone https://github.com/psbhanu/firebase-angularjs-chartjs-realtime-update.git